jouellnyc/pico_thermostat/README.md

 Base      to  470 Ohm resistor to power/+ on  breadboard rail

 Emitter   to  Black wire of the 12 V power
-Emitter   also to ground/- on the breadboard rail
+Emitter   also to ground/- on the breadboard rail  (shared ground)

 Pico GPIO 15  to power/+ on the  breadboard rail